VanHack/vanhackPintellect/README.md

 # vanhackPintellect
-This is a vanhack pintellect challenge
+This is a Vanhack Pintellect challenge

-To useit, just download de project and run these commands below.
+To use it, just download de project and run these commands below.

 Open terminal.